ryman1/keeweb-wiki/FAQ.md

 Q: Is there an iOS app?
 A: Yes and no, please see different options described on [this page](iOS).

+Q: Does it support YubiKey?
+A: Yes, you will find more info [here](YubiKey).

 ## Security
 Q: Does it send my data anywhere?
 A: The app never sends your data over network unless you ask for it explicitly, it's completely offline, all your data is stored locally and never sent by network.
 It doesn't contain and will never contain any statistics collection scripts, analytics, ads, and other slow, disturbing and insecure stuff like that.